mirfilip/behat-calculator/NOTES.md

     - All stakeholder write a "spec" during first discussion about the project
     - Plain english (or any other lang)
     - New language - not bound to any programming lang
     - Using domain language when writing
+    - This can be a documentation only, automated testing or both
 3. Writing first `.feature` file
     - `Feature` header
     -  Notes section (optional)